sparkflows/sparkflows-docs/docs/user-guide/pipeline/configure-yaml-and-variables.rst

    :alt: airflow variables
    :width: 30%

-To access the fields/variables in the nested yaml, define the parent field as variable in the airflow config as above.
+To access the fields/variables in the nested YAML, define the parent field as variable in the airflow config as above.